jhpyle/docassemble/_docs/interviews.md

 of these variables may be incorporated into the the text of [questions], or into the text of [documents].

-The interview can ask different questions of the user depending on what the answers to earlier questions were.
+The interview can ask users different questions depending on what the answers to earlier questions were.

 # <a name="simple interview"></a>The contents of an interview file